matirojasg/ACM-Chilean-Waiting-List/README.md

 # The Chilean Waiting List Corpus.

 Code for the paper Advances in Automatic Detection of Medical and Dental Entities in Clinical Referrals in Spanish.
+This repository contains brat to conll transformation and statistics.

 ## Install